IBMStreams/vscode-ide/README.md

 #### Build

 An [IBM Streaming Analytics](https://console.bluemix.net/docs/services/StreamingAnalytics/index.html#gettingstarted) service is required to build and run your Streams applications.
 You must provide your service credentials (in JSON format) in order for this extension to connect to your service.
-Navigate to the [User Settings](https://code.visualstudio.com/docs/getstarted/userinterface#_settings) and set the value of the `ibm-streams.streamingAnalyticsCredentials` configuration setting to your credentials.
+Execute the `Set IBM Streaming Analytics Service Credentials` command from the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface) and enter your credentials.

 #### Toolkits

 The IBM Streams product toolkits are bundled with this package.
 If your Streams applications use additional toolkits, you must copy them to a folder on your workstation.
 Note that each toolkit must contain a `toolkit.xml` file in order in order to be included.
-Then, navigate to the [User Settings](https://code.visualstudio.com/docs/getstarted/userinterface#_settings) and set the value of the `ibm-streams.toolkitsPath` configuration setting to the path of your toolkits folder.
+Then, execute the `Set IBM Streams Toolkits Path` command from the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface) and enter your path.

 ## Functionality